-- The following table describes the backup performance of backup schedule specifications.
+The following table describes the specifications of backup schedule types.

 Select backup schedule specifications

-You can select backup schedule specifications based on your requirements for the backup and restore performance and cost efficiency.
+You can select backup schedule specifications based on your requirements for the backup and restoration performance and cost efficiency.

 - High performance:

-Database instances, such as databases in the production environment, require high-performance backup schedules to efficiently perform backup and restore tasks.
-We recommend that you select the xlarge or large type that provides higher backup and restore performance.
+Database instances, such as databases in the production environment, require high-performance backup schedules to efficiently perform backup and restoration tasks.
+We recommend that you select the xlarge or large type that provides higher backup and restoration performance.

 - Cost efficiency: